gifkinsj/collectd-splunk-hec/README.md

 ### Configuring collectd (pre-build)
 In order to configure this image for your use, you'll need to alter the `OUTPUTS` section of `./config/collectd.conf.d/splunk.conf` to include the the detail of your HEC endpoint.

-Read the following for further information: http://docs.splunk.com/Documentation/Splunk/7.2.0/Metrics/GetMetricsInCollectd
+Read the following for further information: http://docs.splunk.com/Documentation/Splunk/7.2.0/Metrics/GetMetricsInCollectd.

+*Note: Pay special attention to the port you define in the collectd config, and the port you configure for the Splunk HEC interface.
+You'll also need to be mindful of whether you use SSL or not.

 ### Building the image
 To build the image, download the repo and use the following: